kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ![width=35%](/images/app-screen-6.png)

-> **NOTE**: You could see duplicate results because you were previously indexing `NSUserActivity` items without the `relatedUniqueIdentifier` set.
+> **Note**: You could see duplicate results because you were previously indexing `NSUserActivity` items without the `relatedUniqueIdentifier` set.
 You can delete the app to clear the index or continue to the next section to learn about removing indexed items.

 ### Make the results do something